mo-shaz/flask-fs/README.md

         FLASK_APP=app.py FLASK_ENV=development flask run

 * [Additional Feature] You can actually send a real email to the attendee confirming their registration.
 This can be done using the MailJet service.
-Just add the required credentials to your environment to activate this feature:
+Just add the required credentials to your environment to activate this feature.
+If you'd like to test this feature out and don't have a MailJet account, check the project environment for the heroku-hosted link and test it out:

         export mailjet_email=[your-mailjet-email]
         export mailjet_key=[your-mailjet-api-key]